 This document is distributed by Deutsche Bank AG Vienna Branch, registered in the commercial register of the Vienna Commercial Court under number FN 140266z.
-Deutsche Bank AG is a public company incorporated under German law and authorized to conduct banking business and provide financial services.
-It is supervised by the European Central Bank (ECB), Sonnemannstraße 22, 60314 Frankfurt am Main, Germany and by the Federal Financial Supervisory Authority (BaFin), Graurheindorfer Straße 108, 53117 Bonn, Germany and Marie-Curie-Straße 24-28, 60439 Frankfurt am Main, Germany.
-The Vienna branch is also supervised by the Austrian Financial Market Authority (FMA), Otto-Wagner Platz 5, 1090 Vienna.
+Deutsche Bank AG's Vienna branch is also supervised by the Austrian Financial Market Authority (FMA), Otto-Wagner-Platz 5, 1090 Vienna.
 This document has neither been submitted to nor approved by the aforementioned supervisory authorities.

-Prospectuses may have been published for certain of the investments mentioned in this document.
-In such a case, investment decisions should be made solely on the basis of the published prospectuses, including any annexes.
+For Residents of the Netherlands